Soundharya2004/JS-Projects/README.md

 # JS-Projects
-This repository consists of contents of 8 beginner friendly projects in JavaScript
+As of now this repository consists of contents of 8 beginner friendly projects in JavaScript